flare-foundation/attestation-client/docs/attestation-protocol/state-connector-contract.md

 This function is called once per attestation round, usually near the end of it.
 By calling this function, one simultaneously sends commit data for the current voting round (`commitHash`) and reveal data for the previous voting round (`merkleRoot`, `randomNumber`).

 The `StateConnector` smart contract operates with sequential 90s windows (`BUFFER_WINDOW = 90`).
 Here `bufferNumber` indicates the index of the particular window.
-Given a timestamp, `T`, one can calculate the corresponding `bufferNumber` with `T` contained in it as follows:
+Given a timestamp `T`, one can calculate the corresponding `bufferNumber` with `T` contained in it as follows:

 ```solidity
 bufferNumber(T) = (T - BUFFER_TIMESTAMP_OFFSET)/BUFFER_WINDOW